bagisto/bagisto/UPGRADE.md

 <a name="moved-coupon-blade"></a>
 #### Moved `coupon.blade.php`

-1. `packages/Webkul/Shop/src/Resources/views/checkout/cart/coupon.blade.php` moved to `packages/Webkul/Shop/src/Resources/views/checkout/coupon.blade.php` directory as this file is being including in both checkout and cart page
+1. The file `packages/Webkul/Shop/src/Resources/views/checkout/cart/coupon.blade.php` has been relocated to the `packages/Webkul/Shop/src/Resources/views/checkout/coupon.blade.php` directory.
+This move was made because the file is included on both the checkout and cart pages.